 What is turnout?
-For example, what was the turnout for 18-24- year-olds in the 2019 general election?
+For example, what was the turnout for 18-24-year-olds in the 2019 general election?
 How does this compare with turnout for that age group in the 2017 and 2015 general elections?
-Why, therefore, could it be argued that it is not a good idea to extend the vote to 16- and 17-year- olds?
-In the 2014 Scottish Independence Referendum (the first UK vote to give 16-year-olds the vote), what was the turnout for 16-18-year- olds?
-Write a conclusion arguing that 16-18-year- olds should not get the vote (even if you don't agree).
+Why, therefore, is it perhaps not a good idea to extend the vote to 16- and 17-year-olds?
+In the 2014 Scottish Independence Referendum (the first UK election to give 16-year-olds the vote), what was the turnout for 16-18-year- olds?
+Write a conclusion arguing that 16-18-year-olds should not get the vote (even if you don't agree).
 Make sure to address the evidence, especially any evidence that would seem to go against the argument.